 Upsell 2: DFY Package ($197)

-Other than saying they’ve packaged something very special and unique that’s a sure-fire way to get the money flowing, there’s nothing more explaining what this upsell is.
-I think this is a strategy they employ to get you curious about what $197 can do for you.
+Other than saying they’ve packaged something very special and unique that’s sure to get the money flowing, we don't actually know what this upsell is.

-But I don’t really think you’ll fancy buying something expensive and not knowing what you’ll get with it.
+Maybe they're trying to build curiosity but I don’t really think you’ll fancy buying something so expensive without knowing exactly what you're going to get.

 Upsell 3: 10x Profit Box ($47)

-This upsell is supposed to leverage your affiliate offer so you can earn 10x more.
-But this is all the info they give on it so there’s no telling HOW it’s supposed to make you earn 10x more.
+This upsell is supposed to empower you to earn up to 10x more money, but this is all the info they give so there’s no telling HOW it’s supposed to work.

 Upsell 4: Unlimited Traffic ($197)

-This upsells installs a tracking pixel on your squeeze pages so you can retarget the traffic with other campaigns.
-But unless you have initial targeted traffic, this upsell will be pointless.
+This upsells installs a tracking pixel on your squeeze pages so you can retarget your visitors with other campaigns but unless you have traffic to begin with, this upsell will be pointless.